• The Crypto Fire

 • Low elasticity: Necessities like electricity, where demand remains stable regardless of price changes.

+That elasticity is why crypto prices can overshoot both ways.
 Crypto assets like Bitcoin often exhibit high elasticity, with demand surging during bull markets and plummeting during downturns.

 VI.
 What Is Inflation?